• Skip to primary navigation

 It also helps retain vitamins & antioxidants, making it a healthier option.

-Cold pressed oil, on the other hand, is known for its exceptional flavor & nutrition.
+Cold pressed oil, on the other hand, is known for its exceptional flavor & nutrition - see white vs black truffle oil comparison for an example of how oil type alters both taste and perceived value.

 A gentler process at lower temperatures preserves heat-sensitive compounds, including essential fatty acids, vitamin E & phytochemicals.